A proposal for factorization using Kerr nonlinearities between three harmonic oscillators: Factorization

-{\it Quantum factoring.}\textemdash Now we present a method to factorize an integer $N$.
+Now we present a method to factorize an integer $N$.
 This approach involves only three steps: initialization, time evolution, and conditional measurement.
 Figure \ref{qcircuit} shows the quantum circuit for this factoring method.